vizagite/collage_creator/README.md

    `python collage_gen.py` or `python collage_gen.py -c 7` to adjust columns

-   ### TIP: Rename the images as 01, 02, ... in order for deciding the order in final collage.
+   **TIP**: Rename the images as 01, 02, ... in order for deciding the order in final collage.
+Make sure to not disturb the file extensions part while renaming (file extensions are .jpg, .png, ...)

 5. **For more advanced usage pass other options**